quic/gunyah-support-scripts/svm_booting_linux.md

 /usr/gunyah/svm.sh
 ```

-Following shows the console logs of SVM.
+The following shows the console logs of SVM.
 This could be pretty slow since each uart IO is going through the crosvm virtio-console (ie the control needs to switch from SVM back to PVM crosvm app to output the char to the actual console).

 ```bash
 root@qemuarm64:~# /usr/gunyah/crosvm --no-syslog run --disable-sandbox --serial=type=stdout,hardware=virtio-console,console,stdin,num=1